opensourcefeed/opensourcefeed.github.io/desktop-gnome.md

 - **Extensions** — GNOME's functionality can be expanded through community-built shell extensions.
 - **GNOME Circle** — a curated set of apps built with GNOME's design guidelines, ensuring a consistent experience.
 - **Accessibility** — GNOME has strong built-in accessibility support including screen reader integration via Orca.
-- **Wayland-only** — GNOME 50 dropped the native X11 session entirely.
-GNOME is now fully Wayland-native.
+- **Wayland-only** — GNOME 50 dropped the native X11 session entirely, and GNOME 51 continues that direction, now also dropping support for legacy NVIDIA driver interfaces in favor of modern, standard graphics APIs.
+GNOME is fully Wayland-native.
 Legacy X11 apps still run via XWayland, and other X11 desktop sessions can still be launched from the GDM login screen.

 ## GNOME vs KDE Plasma